Last Update: August 2023

 Not very lively and no tourist or expat vibe

-Many travelers visit the town as part of the Mae Hong Son loop, a 600 km motorbike route from Chiang Mai to Mae Sariang, on to Mae Hong Son and back to Chiang Mai via Pai.
-It’s a beautiful and scenic route through mountains and forests, including the famous 1864 curve road making it an item on many a bucket list.
+Many travelers visit the town as part of the Mae Hong Son loop, a 600 km motorbike route from Chiang Mai to Mae Hong Son and looping back to Chiang Mai via Pai.
+It’s a beautiful and scenic route through mountains and forests, including the famous 1864 curves road making it an item on many a bucket list.

-There’s a stairway leading you to the top of Kong Mu hill or if you can’t be bothered just motorbike your way up.
+There’s a stairway leading you to the top of Kong Mu hill, but if you can’t be bothered just motorbike your way up.
 Furthermore, don’t skip the back of the temple where you can awe over the mountain views with some freshly brewed hill tribe coffee from the small cafe.

 Ban Rak Thai / Mae Aw

-About 40km to the North next to the Myanmar border is the small village Ban Rak Thai, formerly known as Mae Aw.
-Republicans from Yunnan that fled communist China, also known as “Kuo Min Tang”, built one of their settlements here in the early 1950’s.
-For decades the area was notorious for its smuggling routes through Burma into China.
+About 40km to the North, just before the Myanmar border is the small village Ban Rak Thai, formerly known as Mae Aw.
+In the early 1950’s, nationalists from Yunnan, also known as “Kuo Min Tang”, fled from China and built their settlement here.
+For decades the area was notorious for the smuggling routes through Burma into China.
 Nowadays it’s famous for its tea production.

-The village is dotted with tea fields, which in turn are dotted with Chinese style mud houses.
-A small lake, tea houses and a mountain backdrop provide a wonderful scenery.
+The village is dotted with and surrounded by tea fields, which in turn are dotted with Chinese style mud houses.
+A small lake, Chinese tea houses and a green mountain backdrop provide a wonderful scenery.
+Your Instagram account will thrive.
 Of course there are plenty of tea tasting opportunities and Yunnan style dishes dominate the local food scene.

 South of Mae Hong Song along the Pai river are a few boat and rafting operations for tours on the river.
-Tour agents in town can hook you up for boat trips, as well as 1 day or multiple day treks in the mountains.
+Tour agents in town can hook you up for boat trips, or you can just show up at the Huai Dua Tourist Port to hire a boat and skipper.
+The same tour agents and even your guest house can also book 1 day or multiple day treks in the mountains for you.

 Don’t forget travel insurance.
-One that also covers your medical care abroad and includes evacuations and repatriation.
-Just remember, you are a million miles from any professional healthcare, just saying.
+One that includes evacuations and repatriation.
+Remember, you are a million miles from any professional healthcare, just saying.
+Any serious ailment or injury will most likely involve expensive medical transport to Bangkok or Singapore, payable upfront if you lack proper insurance.

-I use World Nomads, because they also cover adventurous activities like trekking and even your motor bike rental adventures (if you follow the rules).
-You can buy cover online, even if you’re already in the middle of your trip.
+Make sure to also cover adventurous activities like trekking/hiking and your motor bike rental adventures (if you follow the rules).
+Don’t just assume that it’s included in your regular healthcare insurance, because it’s not.
+You can even buy cover online if your trip already started.

 Dirt Cheap = up to THB500

-Situated in a quiet part area on the outskirts of town.
+In a quiet street on the outskirts of town.
 Close enough to the town center (2km) to either walk or cycle.
-Chances are that you will rent a bicycle/scooter anyway to explore the surroundings.
 There is a small and good restaurant on-site if you prefer not to go out.
-They have dorm beds and private rooms.
+Choice between dorm beds and private rooms.
 Bathrooms are shared, but this is just a small scale accommodation so you won’t have to wait in line for your shower.
 Wifi all around.

 Budget = from THB500 to THB1000